 Microsoft Outlook 2007 has also allowed users to search their desktop and the search is applied to the hard drive of the users.
 The option can be accessed through Instant Search menu or short key “Ctrl+Alt+K”.

 Indexing is the process of getting the information ready to be searched in an efficient way when required.
 Users can check the status of indexing or indexed items after downloading their emails.
 Indexing status can be checked through Instant Search menu in Tools.
 The second screen shot is depicting the indexing status window.

 Microsoft Outlook 2007 has further allowed users to modify the available common search criteria for improving their searching process as per their own requirements.
 The second window depicts the Search Options window where users may refine their instant search process from the available options.

-Users can still search by selecting the search criteria from advanced find.
+Users can still search by selecting the search criteria for advanced find.
 This option allows the users familiar with previous versions of Microsoft Outlook to find items in old fashion.
-Advanced Find can be accessed through instant search menu or Ctrl+Shift+F.
+Advanced Find can be accessed through the instant search menu or Ctrl+Shift+F.

-User is able to search for Related Messages through Instant Search menu.
+The user is able to search for Related Messages through Instant Search menu.
 This option allows the users to check for the items that are related.
-This search filter is applied on all folders and confirms its users for the related threads of duplicate items.
+This search filter is applied to all folders and confirms its users for the related threads of duplicate items.

 Messages from Sender